Uniforms of the United States Marine Corps: Blue-White Dress

 The Blue-White Dress uniform is similar to the Blue Dress uniform, except the trousers, skirt, or slacks are white instead of blue, and do not sport scarlet stripes.
 The white trousers are not authorized for wear with either the long-sleeved or the short-sleeved khaki shirt, precluding the existence of "C" and "D" uniform versions.

-Prior to 1998, the "Blue-White" dress uniform was authorized to be worn for the ceremonial units at Marine Barracks, Washington, D.C. (most famously the Silent Drill Platoon and Color guard).
+Prior to 1998, the "Blue-White" dress uniform was authorized to be worn for the ceremonial units at Marine Barracks, Washington, D.C. (most famously the Silent Drill Platoon and United States Marine Corps Color Guard).
 Since then, it has become the authorized summer dress uniform for all officers and SNCOs (unless they are in formation with personnel who are not authorized to wear the uniform).
 NCOs and junior enlisted personnel may only wear white trousers for ceremonies and social events, if authorized and provided by the command structure.
 This uniform replaced, in 2000, an all-white uniform, similar in appearance to that of the Navy officer's white dress uniform.